-It may be tempting to create extra atmosphere in the sauna by playing music, but this is considered poor sauna etiquette.
+It may be tempting to create an elevated atmosphere in the sauna by playing music, but this is considered poor sauna etiquette.

-Not only does everyone have different taste when it comes to music, a sauna is a quiet place where silence and soft talking is very much appreciated.
+Not only does everyone have different tastes when it comes to music, but a sauna is meant to be a quiet place where silence, or otherwise soft talking, is very much appreciated.

 While there are some saunas, especially in Finland, where being completely naked is perfectly normal, it’s usually expected to use a towel when entering a sauna.

-You should then use the towel to either sit or lie on.
-This will protect your body from the heated surface of the bench, and the bench will stay protected from your sweat.
+This will protect your body from the heated surface of the bench, and the bench will stay protected from sweat.
 This is also much more hygienic.

 A sauna is not a bathroom.
 This means you shouldn’t use a sauna to brush your teeth, shave your face or legs, or wash your hair.

-It’s disrespectful to others in the same sauna, not to mention the fact that it can also be quite unhygienic.
+It’s disrespectful to others sitting in the same sauna room, not to mention the fact that it can also be quite unhygienic.

 It’s important to find a good balance between creating heat and not cooling off the sauna rocks too much.
 This way, both the rocks and sauna heater will suffer less fatigue and will last longer.